Candied Bacon Corn Salsa

 Sweet and spicy Candied Bacon is the most ridiculously indulgent thing I can think of.
 Crispy caramelized strips of pork fat with spicy flecks of crushed red pepper sprinkled about.

-You can eat it as-is, or crumble it into something like, let’s say, Corn Salsa!
+You can eat it as-is, or crumble it into something like, let’s say, Candied Bacon Corn Salsa!

 Snack #2 utilizes and bold spicy flavor of the bacon candy to make a crisp fresh corn salsa with corn cut straight off the cob.
 It’s fantastic for scooping with tortilla chips, but also makes a great corn salad side dish.

-This bacon corn salsa recipe makes 10-12 strips of candied bacon, even though you only need 6 for the salsa.
+This Candied Bacon Corn Salsa recipe makes 10-12 strips of candied bacon, even though you only need 6 for the salsa.

 Inevitably, 4-6 strips of bacon candy will mysteriously disappear while you chop peppers.
 It happens every time!